TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

 ------

 :php:`$GLOBALS['TYPO3_CONF_VARS']['MAIL']['format']` can be `both`, `plain` or `html`.
-This option can be overridden by extension authors in their use cases.
+This option can be overridden in the project's :file:`LocalConfiguration.php` or :file:`AdditionalConfiguration.php` files.

 ..  _mail-configuration-fluid: